-Do not apply adhesive materials to the cover panels of the airbags, cover them or modify them in any other way.
 Do not attach seat covers, cushions or other objects not specifically approved for seats with integral side airbags to the front seats.
 Do not hang items of clothing such as coats or jackets over the backrests.
 Do not attempt to remove the airbag retention system from the vehicle.
 Do not modify the individual components of the system or its wiring in any way.
 This includes the upholstered covers on the steering wheel, instrument panel, seats and roof posts, as well as the sides of the roof lining.
 Do not attempt to remove or dismantle the steering wheel.
 Do not touch the individual components immediately after the system has been triggered, because there is a danger of burns.